growingspaghetti/growingspaghetti.github.io/src/introduction.md

 ---

 🎞️ freeCodeCamp, Data Structures Easy to Advanced Course - Full Tutorial from a Google Engineer\
 Comprehensive step by step tutorial about data structures.
-This allowed me to be familier to their names and ready to read books about them.
+This allowed me to be familiar with their names and ready to read books about them.

  * <a href="https://github.com/williamfiset/data-structures" target="_blank" rel="noopener noreferrer">https://github.com/williamfiset/data-structures</a>
  * <a href="https://github.com/williamfiset/Algorithms" target="_blank" rel="noopener noreferrer">https://github.com/williamfiset/Algorithms</a>